-On Date 11, X agreed to sell a w% interest in P to W. Following the closing of the sale, W will own w%, X will own a%, Y will own y%, and Z will own z% of P. In exchange for the w% interest in P, W will pay to X an amount of cash at closing and W is obligated to make certain fixed and variable payments to X. Following that sale, W, X, Y, and Z will make periodic capital contributions to P to enable it to pay its operating costs and other obligations.
-A proforma attached to the ruling request demonstrates that project expenses are projected to exceed revenues.
+On Date 12, X agreed to sell a w% interest in P to W. Following the closing of the sale on Date 13, W owned w%, X owned a%, Y owned y%, and Z owned z% of P. In exchange for the w% interest in P, W paid to X an amount of cash at closing and W is obligated to make certain fixed and variable payments to X. P has provided projections based on expected operations that the net present value of the contingent payments to be made to X under the Agreement for Purchase of Membership Interest will be less than fifty percent of the total payments made to X.